How to Check & Improve Your Domain and Email Server IP Reputation?

 • You should never go with 5 or below.

-Once you discovered your IP, you can use another tool to check its reputation.
+Once you know your IP, you can use another tool to check its reputation.
 It’s called Talos and it’s one of the tools provided by Cisco.
-This tool allows you to enter your email server IP or your domain to check the reputation of both.
+This tool allows you to enter your email server IP or your domain to check the reputation of both domains.

 talos-ip-reputation

-Then, it will show you if the reputation of your domain or IP is assessed as Good/Neutral/Poor by other email service providers.
+You will learn if the reputation of your domain or IP is assessed as Good/Neutral/Poor by other email service providers.
 This is crucial.
-You aim at Good, of course.
-Neutral should give you a sign that there’s something you can improve.
-Poor means that probably most of your emails won’t get to their destination.
+You want “Good”, of course.
+“Neutral” should give you a sign that there’s something you can improve and needs further investigation.
+“Poor” means that most of your emails won’t get to their destination.

 how to check domain reputation talos

-If your IP reputation is poor, the most reliable solution would be to change it.
+If your IP reputation is poor, the most reliable solution would be to just change it.
+The damage may be too great to repair and not worth the time and trouble anyway.
+You might be able to achieve higher scores by starting over.
 You can do that by setting up a new email address and working on a good reputation of the new one (warm it up!).
 If the IP’s reputation is neutral, you can try to improve it by optimizing your sending workflow.

 The first thing you can change is to make sure you don’t send too many emails in a short time.
-Try to make the flow more steady and fluent.
+Try to make the flow more steady and without concentrated bunches of emails.

-Which brings us to the next factor you can control in Talos: sending volume history.
+And that brings us to the next factor you can insights about from Talos: sending volume history.
 This should be stable, like in the graph below.

 talos-email-volume